+Previously there was a restrictive condition in place around fire however on this inspection the inspector noted that all work required in relation to fire had been completed.
 The person in charge had ensured that all fire equipment was maintained and that there was emergency lighting and an L1 fire alarm system in place.
-The inspector reviewed evacuation drills which were carried out regularly and found that they indicated that the residents could be safely evacuated in 50 seconds.
+The inspector reviewed evacuation drills which were carried out regularly and found that they indicated that the residents could be safely evacuated in 30 seconds.
 No issues were highlighted as part of the evacuation drill.
 Personal egress plans were in place for the residents.
 Fire doors were in place since the last inspection and the automatic magnetic closers were placed on doors.

-The provider had ensured that the premises were laid out to meet the needs of the resident and overall the centre was clean and warm however the bathroom floor downstairs required repair and upgrade.
+The provider had ensured that the premises were laid out to meet the needs of the resident and overall the centre was clean and warm.
 There was adequate communal and private space for residents.
 The centre was decorated to the residents personal taste.

 The inspector observed that there were systems and measures in operation in the centre to protect the residents from possible abuse.
-There were no safeguarding plans in use in the centre however there was a safeguarding protocol in place and was reviewed during the inspection.
-The inspector found that this was being adhered to by staff members.
 Staff were facilitated with training in the safeguarding of vulnerable persons.
 The inspector spoke with the person in charge regarding safeguarding of residents.
 They were able to clearly outline the process of recording and reporting safeguarding concerns.